3 October 2018

 4. Reputation management is important both for personalities and businesses

 In this article, we’re mostly focusing on reputation management as it applies to businesses, but it’s important for individuals too.
 It’s an area of interest for the billionaire hedge fund manager attempting to cover up an extramarital dalliance gone public.
 It’s critical for the singer who accidentally made a big real estate photography mistake even bigger.

 Since personalities often are businesses, it makes sense that they would benefit from reputation management.
 Most people in the modern world cannot live their lives in anonymity.
-If people know your name, people will Google your name.
+If people know your name, they'll Google your name.
 It’s just what people do.

 Those of us mere mortals without an outsize personality or billions to our name can afford to manage our reputations ourselves.
 A flattering photo on Facebook, an Instagram highlights reel, and a resume on LinkedIn that only slightly exaggerates our finer points, and we’re good to go.

 Individuals with more at stake — like a money-making personality or billions to their name — may need to bring in the big guns.